sangezar/srs-php-client/docs/en/index.md

 ## Introduction

-SRS PHP Client is a powerful and convenient client for interacting with the SRS (Simple RTMP Server) API.
+SRS PHP Client is a powerful and convenient client for interacting with the SRS (Simple Realtime Server) API.
 The library provides a simple and intuitive interface for managing RTMP server, monitoring streams, and obtaining statistics.

 ### Key Features